 People who raise claims on behalf of someone else are “litigation friends”.
 They can be close friends, relatives, accountants or lawyers.

 Becoming a litigation friend is quite straightforward.
 You submit a form to a court which states that you have no conflicting interests and will act with the victim’s best interests at heart.
 A court will rule whether or not you are suitable and we then deal directly with you.

-There is little difference between making a claim as a victim or medical negligence and requesting compensation as a litigation friend.
-The main disparity is that a judge must approve the compensation paid for claims raised by litigation friends, and satisfy the court that the money is being handled appropriately.
+There is little difference between making a claim as a victim of medical negligence and requesting compensation as a litigation friend.
+The main disparity is that a judge must approve the compensation for claims brought by litigation friends.
+In addition, it must satisfy the court that the money receives appropriate handling and management.

 The amount of compensation you will receive will depend on the type of injury you have sustained, how it has affected your life, and whether your injury has caused you to spend or lose money.
-General damages are paid in recognition of pain and suffering, while special damages are given in response to any expense you have incurred.
+General damages come in recognition of pain and suffering.
+Meanwhile, special damages happen in response to any expense you incur.